 Defining and documenting client objectives

 Before we can create a roadmap, we need to know where we’re going.
 We thoroughly examine our clients’ spending needs, legal constraints, beliefs, culture, and time horizon.
 We then set goals that factor in inflation and fees with an emphasis on assessing and controlling risk.
-And we create relevant, peer-based benchmarks to assess performance.
+Then we create relevant, peer-based benchmarks to assess performance.

 Investment Strategy Development